- Current Affairs

-The North east region of India was geographically isolated from the mainland for many years.
+The Northeast region of India was geographically isolated from the mainland for many years.
 There is a lot of horticultural and botanical diversity here that is not found in the rest of India.
-There are some fruits found here that are rare to find in other parts of the world and these fruits have their own unique taste, color and medicinal uses.
-It’s exciting to glance over the special fruity offerings from the Seven Sisters of the North East
+There are some fruits found here that are rare to find in other parts of the world and these fruits have their own unique taste, colour, and medicinal uses.
+It's exciting to glance over the special fruity offerings from the Seven Sisters of the North East

-Cantaloupes are found in many parts of the world like Iraq, Africa and Middle East but in India, 99% of the production is in the North Eastern States.
+Cantaloupes are found in many parts of the world like Iraq, Africa, and the Middle East but in India, 99% of the production is in the North Eastern States.
 The Cantaloupe belongs to the Melon family and is fondly called the Musk Melon because of its musky flavor and scent.
-Cantaloupes are large, warm yellow coloured sweet melons that can be made into purees, preserves and marmalades.
-War, thinly sliced cantaloupes served cold with a dash of rock salt is a popular summertime snack in the North Eastern states of India.
-The production of Cantaloupes is spread over Sikkim, Manipur, Meghalaya, Mizoram and Nagaland.
+Cantaloupes are large, warm yellow coloured sweet melons that can be made into purees, preserves, and marmalades.
+War, thinly sliced cantaloupes served cold with a dash of rock salt is a popular summertime snack in the North-Eastern states of India.
+The production of Cantaloupes is spread over Sikkim, Manipur, Meghalaya, Mizoram, and Nagaland.
 These melons have high water content and can cool the body in summers.

 Sohphie and Sohphie Nam